 Music students have limited options if they hope to graduate on schedule.
 Each semester, you should plan on meeting with your assigned advisor within the music department as well as an academic advisor.

 How do I choose which Kent Core courses to take?

-Schedule an appointment with Laurie Camp, senior academic advisor for the College of the Arts, or one of the other academic advisors in the Office of Student Services.
+Schedule an appointment with an academic advisor in the Office of Student Services.
 Schedule an advising appointment.